Joana311/web-scraping/notes.md

 ## In Progress

     [-] finish the moving off of Mui to Tailwind
+        * mostly done.
+Just need to remove some buttons, and the mui table *

     [x] add muscle heat map inside of daily summary